Blackonlearn/BoneSnap/README.md

 # BoneSnap
 **Blender Add Ons for Snapping Bone**

-_This add on just snapping functino, full version is still in development (depends on my willingness 🤣)_
+_This add on just snapping function, full version is still in development (depends on my willingness 🤣)_

 This Add On is for those who need a snap function to their rigged object.
 As my experience it will be usefull for any animation and motion design projects.